Rise in U.S. suicides highlights need for new depression drugs

 Some say anti-depressant drugs take too long to become effective, if they are effective at all.

-About half of people with depression fail to respond to current therapies, said Dr. Husseini Manji, global head of neuroscience at Johnson & Johnson’s Janssen unit.
+About half of people with depression fail to respond to current therapies, said Dr. Husseini Manji, global head of neuroscience at Johnson & Johnson (JNJ.N)’s Janssen unit.

 Developing antidepressants is risky.
 Patients in clinical trials often show a big placebo response, masking the efficacy of the drug being tested.
 In addition, once approved, antidepressants require a large sales force to reach psychiatrists as well as primary care providers.